Frequently Asked Questions

 What is different between the skill estimates listed in the Data Golf Rankings and the skill estimates shown on the skill ratings page?

 There are several differences between the skill estimates listed on the rankings page and those shown on the skill ratings page.
 The former only take into account a player's past performance in terms of total strokes-gained (adjusted for field strength).
 We do this because we believe rankings should solely reflect the quality of a golfer's historical performance, which in golf is defined by total strokes-gained.
 The latter make use of other data with the aim of improving predictive power; for example, a golfer's past performance by strokes-gained category.
 The full set of adjustments can be seen on the skill decomposition page by looking at the columns to the left of "course history".
 (The 'baseline' column on this page contains the (approximate) estimates used to generate the DG rankings.)
-The skill estimates used in our full model to generate weekly predictions are equal to the estimates on the skill ratings page plus some course-specific adjustments.
+The skill estimates used in our full model to generate weekly predictions are equal to the estimates on the skill ratings page plus some course-specific adjustments. (update: starting in 2024, the "TIMING" column on the skill decomp page also contains adjustments for when a player last played; these are not included in the skill ratings estimates.)

 Betting Tools